Weak Decoupling Duality and Quantum Identification: Introduction

 \subsection{Structure of the paper}

-Section~\ref{sec:fidelity.alternative} contains the formal statement and proof of the fidelity alternative.
+Section~\ref{sec:fidelity.alternative} contains the formal statement and proof of the weak decoupling duality.
 The duality is studied in more detail in Section~\ref{sec:qid}, where forgetfulness is shown to be nearly equivalent to quantum identification.
 In that section we provide a simple statement whose proof eliminates many technical difficulties, as well as a more flexible version that we prove from first principles.
-Section~\ref{sec:qid.cap} uses the flexible version of the equivalence to construct quantum identification codes for memoryless quantum channels.
+Section~\ref{sec:qid.cap} uses the flexible version of the equivalence to construct quantum-ID codes for memoryless quantum channels.
+Section~\ref{sec:amortization-rate} explores how much side communication is required to achieve the amortized quantum identification capacity, establishing that for some channels, a positive rate is necessary.